michaelklotz/Profile/README.md

  - Configured and maintained AWS IAM roles and policies
  - Created data models and corresponding parsing scripts to translate raw data into SQL and parquet formats
  - Built database schemas and processes to transfer data between AWS Glue and Snowflake
- - Built production support dashboards in DataDog, MongoDB Atlas Charts, and Kibana
+ - Built production support dashboards in DataDog, MongoDB Atlas, and Kibana
  - Led agile team by conducting meetings (standup, refinement), creating documentation, and training new team members